Bicycle tire: Providing suspension

 Adequate tire casing stiffness is necessary to support the rider, while softness and flexibility in the casing is desirable for cushioning.
 Most bicycle tires are pneumatic, the stiffness of the tires is easily controlled by controlling the air pressure inside of the tire.
 Airless tires utilize a semi solid sponge type elastomer material which eliminates air loss through punctures and air seepage.

 Pneumatic tires

 In a pneumatic tire, pressurized air is held inside either with a separate, relatively impermeable inner tube, or by the tire and rim, in a tubeless system.
 Pneumatic tires are superior in providing effective cushioning while keeping rolling resistance very low.

 Tubed

-A tubed tire has a separate inner tube, made of butyl rubber or latex, that provides a relatively airtight barrier inside the tire.
+A tubed tire has a separate inner tube, made of butyl rubber, latex, or TPU (thermoplastic polyurethane) that provides a relatively airtight barrier inside the tire.
 A vast majority of the tire systems in use are clinchers, due to the relative simplicity of repairs and wide availability of replacement inner tubes.

 Most of bicycle inner tubes are torus-shaped balloons while some are not.
 For example, inner tubes in bicycles of the Moscow bike-sharing service are simply rubber tubes long enough to be coiled and inserted into a tire.